-Lastly, we have IoT sensors that monitor your green roof for leaks.
-Given that leak from a green roof will happen eventually, this kind of sensor is almost essential to predict whether and when a leak will occur, but it also gives you an early warning if a leak is starting.
+Lastly, we have water leak sensors that monitor your green roof for water leaks.
+Given that leak from a green roof will happen eventually, smart water leak detectors are almost essential to predict whether and when a leak will occur, but it also gives you an early warning if a leak is starting.

 This is also where we at LAIIER have expertise – our Severn sensors are specifically designed for use cases like green roofs.
 We use a thin form factor in our sensors that can be deployed within the layers of a green roof.

 So, while you could install sensors like ours in the ceiling below your roof, warning you if even a tiny leak occurs, you can deploy sensors further up in the insulation or moisture protective barriers you install within your green roof.
 This way, they can alert you when there’s water seeping in and take action to repair your green roof long before it actually leaks into your building.